wnameless/nullproof/README.md

 ```

 #Tip for AspectJ
-If you are using aspectj-maven-plugin and the [aspectLibraries] property is not working properly.
+If you are using aspectj-maven-plugin with Eclipse AJDT.
 Try to create a java file with following content in your project.
-It may solve the issue for you.
+It allows AJDT to help you indentify all the AspectJ advice in your source codes during development.
 ```java
 @Aspect
 public class NullProofAspect extends AbstractNullProofAspect {}